Your Network Adapter Does Not Work and Windows XP Does Not Include a Compatible Driver for the Network Adapter

 - Olicom 32bit Token-Ring Server EISA 16/4 (OC-3135)

 - Ungermann-Bass Ethernet NIUpc Adapter

 Note that these unsupported network adapters are not included in the Windows Hardware Compatibility List (HCL).
 For additional information about devices that are not on the HCL, click the article number below to view the article in the Microsoft Knowledge Base:

 142865 Microsoft Support Policy on Hardware Not on Windows HCLMicrosoft provides third-party contact information to help you find technical support.
 This contact information may change without notice.
 Microsoft does not guarantee the accuracy of this third-party contact information.

-Article ID: 315275 - Last Review: December 1, 2007 - Revision: 2.4
+Article ID: 315275 - Last Review: 12/07/2015 08:30:13 - Revision: 2.4